pagopa-archive/tfcloudvars/README.md

 ## Requirements

-1. [Terraform cloud](https://app.terraform.io/) account with an organization and one or more workspace.
+1. [Terraform cloud](https://app.terraform.io/) account with an organization and one or more workspaces.
 2. Terraform cloud access [token](https://app.terraform.io/app/settings/tokens).
 3. golang 1.15.* installed